SinsofSloth/InkPainting/README.md

 # InkPainting
- A command-line tool to read
+ A command-line tool for FE14-15 sprites.